LilianMShen/cs241-fa21/lovable_linux/final_exam_practice.md

 1. What are the differences between a library call and a system call?
 Include an example of each.

+A system call is a function provided by the kernel to enter kernel mode to access the hardware resources.
+A library call is a function provided by programming libraries.
+System call examples are fork() exit() wait().
+Library call examples are fopen() fclose().

 2. What is the `*` operator in C?
 What is the `&` operator?
 Give an example of each.

+The * operator is a pointer.
+It points to a place in memory. char * string = malloc(4).
+The & operator is for the address.
+It is the address in the memory. int a = 4; &a // this is the address of a

 3. When is `strlen(s)` != `1+strlen(s+1)` ?

+when s + 1 points to a different value from s (like, s was 0 bytes long so by incrementing to s + 1 you are now pointing to a different variable in memory)

 4. How are C strings represented in memory?
 What is the wrong with `malloc(strlen(s))` when copying strings?

+C strings are represented as char pointers.
+You cannot malloc(strlen(s)) because you need 1 extra byte for the null byte.

 5. Implement a truncation function `void trunc(char*s,size_t max)` to ensure strings are not too long with the following edge cases.
 ```